alexanderrich/exploration_consumption/doc/journal/paper.md

 choose between larger and smaller juice rewards separated by a few minutes.
 In other cases, the choice between a smaller-sooner and larger-later reward is offered repeatedly, but without explicit description, and participants are allowed to build a preference through experience.
-Using this, researchers have found present biases on the scale of seconds for playing a video game, watching a movie, or relief from an annoying noise [@Navarick1998; @Millar1984; @Solnick1980].
+Using this approach, researchers have found present biases on the scale of seconds for playing a video game, watching a movie, or relief from an annoying noise [@Navarick1998; @Millar1984; @Solnick1980].